ThePansmith/Monifactory/KNOWN-ISSUES.md

 ## Other Frequently Asked Questions:
 See more at [FAQ.md](FAQ.md)

+**EnderIO fluid conduits too slow and not accepting Filters**

+This is a known issue with EnderIO - your best option is to use an alternative such as GregTech pipes, LaserIO, or something from the Addon Mods (Optional Compats)

+**EMI and/or AE2 having issues with GregTech tools**

+These mods don't handle NBT or tool-based crafting perfectly all the time, so you may encounter this issue occasionally.
+Try to transition to Assemblers or other machines ASAP.
+Machine crafting also offers improved material efficiency over tool crafting

 **UI elements overlapping with EMI**

 Switch to a lower GUI scale or tweak EMI's UI configs to your liking.
 Alternatively, disable EMI temporarily using Ctrl + O